TheCodersRoom/Quotes/English/Quotes_English.md

 > "There are only two hard things in Computer Science: cache invalidation and naming things." - Phil Karlton

 > "The best way to find out what we truly need is to look inside ourselves and find the answers." - Unknown

+> "Don't be afraid to give up the good to go for the best."